Charles Richter: Richter magnitude scale

 The Richter scale was published in 1935 and immediately became the standard measure of earthquake intensity.
 Richter did not seem concerned that Gutenberg's name was not included at first; but in later years, after Gutenberg was already dead, Richter began to insist for his colleague to be recognized for expanding the scale to apply to earthquakes all over the globe, not just in southern California.
 Since 1935, several other magnitude scales have been developed.

 Personal life

 Richter was an active and avowed naturist.
-He travelled to many nudist communities with his wife who died in 1972.
+He travelled to many naturist resorts with his wife, who died in 1972.